Generated regional Colorado river scene for Middle Fork of the South Platte planning; not an exact location photo

 Best flows

 Use RiverReports and the above-Fairplay USGS context together.
-Stable, clear flows with enough depth in bends and riffles are best; fast runoff or thin late-summer water should shrink the plan.
+Stable, clear flows with enough depth in bends and riffles are best.
+Fast runoff or thin late-summer water should shrink the plan.

-When to skip
+When to leave

 Skip or move elsewhere when runoff makes banks unsafe, ice blocks safe footing, water is warm and low, storms are building over South Park, or the only visible water depends on uncertain private access.